Sunak pledges cash to towns as Starmer pitches ‘wealth creation’

 “This bold action will transform 30 more towns – reviving their high streets, growing their local economies and making people feel proud of the place they call home.”

+“Of course, the nature of having a local initiative like that is not every single one of them is going to work at exactly the same speed.”

+The Prime Minister is on Saturday campaigning in the North East, venturing into the so-called red wall after his campaign has so far focused on shoring up the Tory vote.

-It came as Mr Sunak went viral on TikTok after he was confronted by a 16-year-old singer-songwriter at The Drewe Arms in west Devon who asked him why he “hates young people so much”.
+It comes after Mr Sunak went viral on TikTok after he was confronted by a 16-year-old singer-songwriter at The Drewe Arms in west Devon who asked him why he “hates young people so much”.

 Student Henry Hassell, who lives in Drewsteignton, told the PA news agency that Mr Sunak “started scuttling out the pub” and tried to “escape the question” when he quizzed him on national service.